Preparing for the SBE Spreadsheet

 begun too early.
 You should master the features on each

-Format Cells dialog box (except Protection).
+tab of the Format Cells dialog box (except Protection).
 It is accessible under Font,

 Alignment and Number on the Home ribbon.

 the key item on the exam.
 You should be able to